About help and support for single parents

 - Friends: support from friends can sometimes be less complicated and emotional than support from family.

-- Local people: you could try people from your child care centre, kindergarten or school, a local club, religious group or support group that you or your child is connected with.
+- Local communities: you could try people from your child care centre, kindergarten or school, or a local club, religious group or support group that you or your child is connected with.

-- Telephone hotlines or online counselling: this might be good if you need to spend a lot of time at home or just need someone to listen once in a while.
+- Telephone hotlines or online counselling: this might be good if you need to spend a lot of time at home or just need someone to listen sometimes.

 Ideas for finding support as a single parent